Learn how your public sector agency can improve employee-manager relationships by implementing standardized, 360-degree performance reviews.

 In addition, Perform’s dashboard gives you a balanced view of where employees are succeeding and struggling.
 You can quickly identify and address problem areas rather than wait for them to come to light during the annual review process.
-Managers and employees can both see where these struggles are taking place and make course corrections early.
+Managers and employees can both see where the employee needs more support and managers can help them make course corrections early.
 This keeps small problems from getting bigger, keeps goals on track, and boosts employee productivity.

 6. Reduced turnover